 Tips for How to Apply for College

-If you are applying to college for the first time, you may have questions about the admission process.
+If you are applying to college or a four-year institution for the first time, you may have questions about the admission process.
 It's important to complete your application and submit materials on time; below are some helpful tips for getting started and what you may need to submit.

 College Application Help

-Our admissions counselors are available to answer any questions you may have about the application, academics, and more.
+Our admissions representatives are available to answer any questions you may have about the application, academics, and more.
 Visit our Admissions Representatives page to find all the support you need.

 Narrow Down Your List of Schools